Amazon gets Thursday night games, NFL nearly doubles TV deal - WTMJ

 AP Sports Writer

-“This provides our fans with greater access.
-We want to provide our games on more platforms than ever before,” Commissioner Roger Goodell said.

-Amazon has partnered with the league to stream Thursday night games since 2017, but it will take over the entire package from Fox, which has had it since 2018 after CBS and NBC shared the package for two seasons.
-Amazon streamed a Week 16 Saturday game between the San Francisco 49ers and Arizona Cardinals last year that was seen by an estimated 11.2 total viewers and had an average minute audience of 4.8 million.
-That was a record for the largest audience to stream an NFL game.
+Amazon has partnered with the league to stream Thursday night games since 2017, but it will take over the entire package from Fox, which has had it since 2018.
+CBS and NBC shared the package for two seasons.
+Amazon streamed a Week 16 Saturday game between the 49ers and Cardinals last year that was seen by an estimated 11.2 million total viewers and had an average minute audience of 4.8 million.
+That was the largest audience to stream an NFL game.

 “Over the last five years we have started the migration to streaming.
 This is another large step in this direction,” said New England Patriots owner Robert Kraft, chairman of the league’s media committee.
 “Our fans want this option and understand streaming is the future.
 We have created a unique hybrid of viewing options and streaming.
 This should provide a smooth transition to the future of content distribution.”

+ABC gets back in the Super Bowl rotation with two games over the 11 seasons.
+ESPN gets some flexiblity in its schedule on Monday nights, with the NFL agreeing to potentially move as many as five games from Sunday, and will have three doubleheaders, up from one.

+The contract also expands digital rights for the other networks as well.
+ESPN+ will air one of the London games and NBC’s “Peacock” platform will also have one exclusive game per season for six years beginning in 2023.

-Games will continue to air on CBS, Fox, NBC and ESPN, while ABC will have a limited schedule of games as well as returning to the Super Bowl rotation (two games) for the first time since the 2005 season.
+Games will continue to air on CBS, Fox, NBC as well as ESPN/ABC.
 ESPN’s deal was scheduled to end after 2021, while the others expired a year later, but ESPN will have a bridge deal for 2022.

 The broadcast partners also figure to get an extra game per season, likely beginning this year.
 NFL owners are getting ready to implement a 17-game regular season.
 Goodell said discussions about the new schedule will be conducted during the owners meetings later this month with an announcement expected within the next three weeks.

-The media deals have wrapped up a hectic 12 months for the league, which included completing a new labor agreement and having no games cancelled in the midst of the coronavirus pandemic.
+The media deals have wrapped up a hectic 12 months for the league, which included completing a new labor agreement and having no games canceled in the midst of the coronavirus pandemic.

+BIG WINNER: Without a doubt it is ESPN and ABC.
+Not only does ABC return to the Super Bowl rotation for the first time since the 2005 season, but it finally gets those flex scheduling options for “Monday Night Football”.
+That was a right only previously given to NBC when flex scheduling was introduced in 2006.
+ESPN’s flex option will start in Week 12 and can be done on 12 days notice.

+There will also be three weeks of multiple games, including two on Saturday in the final week of the regular season with playoff implications for the first time, and a divisional round playoff game to go with their wild-card weekend contest.
+The two Saturday games will begin this year as part of the bridge agreement.

 More AP NFL coverage: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL